Successful Professional Goal Setting

 Communicate goals regularly.

 Empower employees to translate goals and responsibilities

 Determining why the goal is essential to you can help in prioritizing goals and creating sound internal commitment.
 If you don’t care about accomplishing it, your drive to see it through is doomed to failure.
 For any purpose you want to achieve, it’s vital to keep the compelling reasons why you want to get it done at the forefront of your mind.
-Create a clear picture of what your life will look like once the goal achieved.
-In the workplace, setting goals can bring you great happiness in the knowledge, professional credibility, earning potential, recognition, confidence, and job satisfaction in your position.
+Create a clear picture of what your life will look like once the goal is achieved.
+In the workplace, setting goals can bring you great happiness in knowledge, professional credibility, earning potential, recognition, confidence, and job satisfaction in your position.

 Source: Sandler Training, Goals, Goals Everywhere by Howard Goldstein and Sandler Training Class with Mike Neklason.